Skip to main content

 The subcontractor shall execute work as per latest approved drawings, specifications, checklists, and instructions.
 Rework arising from poor workmanship, unauthorized deviation, or non-compliance shall be rectified at the subcontractor's cost.

-Each RA bill shall include work-done statement, location-wise measurements, supporting photos or checklists where required, tax invoice, and statutory/compliance documents requested by the project or accounts team.
+Each RA bill shall include work-done statement, location-wise measurements, supporting photos or checklists where required, tax invoice, and statutory compliance documents including EPF and ESI challan copies for the billing period.

 Extra work shall be payable only when backed by written approval, approved rate, and supporting measurement.
 Verbal instructions shall not create payment entitlement unless regularized through the approved change process.